Which Authority Grain Free Dry Recipes Get

 Above-average protein.
 Near-average fat.
 And below-average carbs when compared to a typical dry dog food.

-Even when you consider the protein-boosting effect of the dried peas and flaxseed meal, this looks like the profile of a kibble containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the dried peas, chickpeas, potatoes and flaxseed meal, this looks like the ingredient panel of a kibble containing a notable amount of meat.

-Authority Grain Free is a plant-based dry dog food using a moderate amount of chicken meal as its main source of animal protein, thus earning the brand 4 stars.
+Authority Grain Free is a dry dog food using a notable amount of named meat meals as its dominant source of animal protein, thus earning the brand 4.5 stars.